 The use of university property must be in accordance with current State laws and university rules, regulations and procedures.
 Texas State Government Code Chapter 403.271, Property Accounting, establishes the current guidelines for property accounting and responsibility.
 University property is State property and may be used for official purposes only.
 In accordance with state law, the University must complete a physical inventory of all capital and controlled assets in its possession at least once a year.
-Also, reports are needed because various government agencies require periodic reports of Government-owned equipment in the University's possession.
-To help keep track of capital and controlled assets, university departments need to learn and use the *DEFINE Inventory Module (NVM).
+The University utilizes "best practices" for receiving, assigning asset number, inventory tracking and reporting.
+Reports are needed because various government agencies require periodic reports of Government-owned equipment in the University's possession.
+To help keep track of capital and controlled assets, university departments need to use UT Share to update location of assets.

-All university employees and departments who use and/or in possession of university property.
+All university employees and departments who use and/or are in possession of university property.

 Website Address for This Procedure